justinnais/alpine-inc/README.md

 1. AWS Secret Expiry

    > We are storing our AWS secrets in GitHub Secrets, ensuring that they are not being commited to our repository.
 However, due to the limit on our AWS Console, they expire every 4 hours. <p>This means we have to manually update our secrets.
-This would not be an issue with a normal AWS environment.<p>TODO try to automate with `gh secret set <secret-name>` and a make command.
+This would not be an issue with a normal AWS environment.<p>To make this easier, we created a Shell script that updates the secrets automatically when run.
+Note - make sure your `~/.aws/credentials` file has your latest secrets in it.
+Run it with `make update-credentials`

 1. Key Generation